-Chapter 6: Tools and tech – the extent to which technology can help level the playing field
+Chapter 7: Tools and tech – can technology help level the playing field?

 By Anand Upadhye, VP business development, Casetext

-By Chris Austin, director of records and information management, Bowman and Brooke
+By Chris Austin, director of information governance, Bowman and Brooke

-Chapter 10: Strategic thinking for mid-size law firms
+Chapter 10: Strategic thinking for mid-sized law firms

 Chapter 11: Differentiation and innovation – enabled by culture

-By David Urbanik, chief operating officer, Halloran and Sage
+By David Urbanik, chief operating officer, Halloran Sage